ibraAbuKaff/backend_frontend_test/Readme.md

 Supplier Part (still not)

-I used ReactJs and Reqact Redux and reduz thunk for the state management...
+I used ReactJs and Rect Redux and redux thunk for the state management...